structurizr/cli/docs/getting-started.md

 }
 ```

-Save this file into the unzipped CLI directory.
+Save this file into the current directorry directory as `workspace.dsl`.

 This DSL definition: